 A home equity loan borrows from the equity in your home while using the home as collateral.
 This is also referred to as a second mortgage and is often used for large expenditures, like finishing a basement.
 Like personal loans, home equity loans have fixed interest rates and a set repayment term, although interest rates are usually lower.

 Home equity line of credit

-The biggest difference is the line of credit is open, or revolving, and is usually accompanied by a variable interest rate.
-Think of a home equity line of credit like a credit card with a certain credit limit.
+The biggest difference is that the line of credit is open, or revolving, and is usually accompanied by a variable interest rate.
+Think of a home equity line of credit like a credit card with a specific credit limit.
 You can borrow against it and pay it back, but the line of credit will remain open so that you can borrow against it again.
 A HELOC can be a perfect solution for a large project, such as refinishing a basement, where costs may not be set in stone.
-However, use this type of loan with caution as it’s flexibility makes it easy to go over budget.
+However, use this type of loan with caution, as its flexibility makes it easy to go over budget.

 Are basements worth finishing?